harshad-lohande/agentic_sales_copilot/README.md

 * **Asynchronous Task Queue:** Utilizes **Celery** and **Redis** to offload long-running AI and email-sending tasks, ensuring the web server remains fast and responsive.
 * **Intelligent Reply Processing:** Automatically receives email replies via a SendGrid webhook.
 A dedicated SDR_Agent then analyzes the reply's content to classify its intent and summarize its key points.
 * **State Management & Memory:** Implements a SQLite database to store the complete conversation history with each prospect.
 This gives the SDR_Agent the context it needs to handle multi-turn conversations, understand previous interactions, and generate more relevant, context-aware replies.
 * **Interactive Human-in-the-Loop (HITL) Interface:** The agent's analysis is sent as an interactive notification to a Slack channel, allowing a human user to take action.
+* **Researcher Tool:** A specialized `Research_Agent` performs a comprehensive, multi-query web search to find recent, relevant information about the qualified lead.
+* **Hyper-Personalized Drafting:** A dedicated `Personalized_Writer_Agent` uses the conversation history and the new research to craft a high-impact reply.
 * **One-Click Actions:** From Slack, a user can:
   * **Approve & Send:** Immediately send the AI-drafted reply.
   * **Edit & Send:** Open a pop-up modal to edit the draft before sending.